Research output per year

 Professor Akseli is happy to supervise projects within his research interests.

-Dr Orkun Akseli is Professor of Commercial Law at the University of Manchester School of Law, and the Academic Director and Chair of the Manchester Law and Technology Initiative.
+Professor Orkun Akseli is Professor of Commercial Law at the University of Manchester School of Law, and was the Academic Director and Chair of the Manchester Law and Technology Initiative between 2022-2024.
 He joined the Law School in 2021, having previously taught at the University of Manchester, the Robert Gordon University, Newcastle University and Durham University.

 Professor Akseli studied for his LLB at Dokuz Eylul University Law Faculty, Izmir, Turkey.
 He obtained his LLM from the University of Georgia Law School, USA; MA from Istanbul Bilgi University Law Faculty and PhD from the University of Manchester Law School.
 Before embarking on academic life he practiced insurance defence and commercial litigation in Izmir.
 He is a member of Turkish Bar.